Quantum simulation of weak-field light-matter interactions: Conclusion

 We have presented an approach to simulating light-matter interactions using analog quantum simulators with access to controllable bosonic modes.
 Our approach relies on extraction of time-dependent response functions through dynamic modulation of the coupling between the bosonic mode(s) and other degrees of freedom modeling the matter subsystem.
 We analyzed through calculations and numerical examples the parameter regimes in which the quantum simulations produces accurate predictions.
 As demonstrated through examples in Sec. \ref{sec:eg}, our simulation scheme is fairly robust to choice of experimental parameters -- although we are computing Green's functions, because these quantities are convolved with smooth wavepacket profiles the represent the electromagnetic field, the computed response is remarkably stable to errors in the measured Green's functions.
 This motivates investigation of the noise robustness of our approach and its suitability for implementation on noisy intermediate scale quantum (NISQ) quantum computers and simulators.
 For the examples, presented in this manuscript, the degree of freedom encoding the electromagnetic field did not have be bosonic since we only considered one photon states; such simulations could be performed solely by encoding in internal state of ions.
 However, for multi-photon interactions, the bosonic/harmonic nature of the vibrational modes becomes essential.
 In this work we have focused on the trapped-ion platform for concreteness.
 However, any quantum simulation platform with controllable bosonic modes with tunable coupling to other localized (e.g., qubit) degrees of freedom could implement our scheme.
-In addition, although we have focused on analog quantum simulation platforms in this work, the scheme could be easily adapted to digital quantum simulators (which evolve using a finite number of gates instead of continuously on interactions) by implementing the free evolution (\ie the terms $\bar{G}_{\rm sm}(t)$ in Eq. \eqref{eq:greens_single}) through a Trotterization of the unitary.
-Of course, the availability of controllable bosonic modes that can be coupled in is still necessary.